phoenixdataworks/azure-fabric-automation/Automated-Deployment-Guide.md

 4. Allow sufficient time for RBAC permissions to propagate (5-10 minutes)
 5. Verify that the Fabric capacity resource ID is correct
 6. Review the output from the `checkRoleAssignment` script to verify role assignment status
+7. Ensure that both the Automation account and Fabric capacity exist before deployment

 For additional assistance, please open an issue in the GitHub repository.